JelleZijlstra/sqltree/README.md

 ### Unreleased

+- Support scientific notation with a negative exponent
 - Fix formatting for quoted identifiers that contain non-alphanumeric characters
 - Support the unary `NOT` operator
 - Fix formatting of `LEFT JOIN` and similar queries